-Director at the Court of Audit of Rhineland-Palatinate, member of the council
+Director at the Court of Audit of Rhineland-Palatinate, member of the board

 Boards of governors were established at universities through the state of North Rhine-Westphalia as a new statutory body when the Higher Education Autonomy Act (HFG) went into effect on 1 January 2007.
 This body was granted key responsibilities and competencies (e.g. electing the Rectorate, approving business and development plans) which are integral for structuring and managing each respective university.

 The members of the Board of Governors are appointed to a term of five years in accordance with § 21 sect.
 3 HG.

 Within the scope of its state-mandated tasks in accordance with § 21, the Board of Governors sees its chief responsibility as providing critical and constructive advice to the Rectorate and other University bodies to a certain degree of abstraction.
 The Board of Governors wishes to exchange ideas and cooperate with other committees of the University, in particular, the Academic Senate.
 Furthermore, the Board of Governors endeavours to actively engage in regular dialogue with representatives of the student body.

 The Board of Governors convenes at least four times a year in accordance with its rules of procedure.
 The members of the Rectorate and the Equal Opportunities Officer are invited to participate at these meetings.
 The meetings are confidential and not open to the public as stipulated by law.